-- "Abuse" means the causing or permitting of harm or threatened harm to the health, safety, or welfare of a participant by staff responsible for the participant's health, safety, or welfare, including, but not limited to: - (A) non-accidental physical injury or mental anguish; - (B) sexual abuse; - (C) sexual exploitation; - (D) use of mechanical restraints without proper authority; - (E) the intentional use of excessive or unauthorized force aimed at hurting or injuring the participant; or - (F) deprivation of food, clothing, shelter, or healthcare by staff responsible for providing these services to a participant. - "Action Code" means a numerical designation applied to ADSAC by the Oklahoma Department of Public Safety, and which will be provided by ODMHSAS to organizations and institutions conducting ADSAC, for use in completing the written verification of an individual's completion of an ADSAC. - "Administrator" means the person responsible for administering ADSAC courses within a certified institution or organization. - "ADSAC" means Alcohol and Drug Substance Abuse Course. - "ADSAC Facilitator" means an individual certified to teach both the ten (10) or the twenty-four (24) hour ADSAC courses. - "Administrator" means the person responsible for administering ADSAC courses within a certified institution or organization. - "Action Code" means a numerical designation applied to ADSAC by the Oklahoma Department of Public Safety, and which will be provided by ODMHSAS to organizations and institutions conducting ADSAC, for use in completing the written verification of an individual's completion of an ADSAC. - "ASAM" means the American Society of Addiction Medicine. - "ASAM levels of care" means the different options for treatment as described in the current edition of the ASAM criteria that vary according to the intensity of the services offered.
-Each treatment option is a level of care. - "Assessment" means a face-to-face clinical interview evaluating an individual's need and receptivity to substance abuse treatment and his or her prognosis. - "Assessor" means an individual certified to conduct alcohol and other drug assessments related to driver's license revocations. - "Audit" means a systematic inspection of accounting records involving analyses, tests, and confirmations or the hearing or investigation by an auditor. - "Biopsychsocial Assessment" means a face-to-face clinical interview conducted by an ADSAC assessor designed to elicit historical and current information regarding the behavior and experiences of a participant, and is designed to provide sufficient information for problem formulation, intervention planning, and formulation of appropriate substance abuse-related clinical and/or educational interventions to reduce or eliminate recidivism.

-"Certification" means an institution, organization, or individual approved by ODMHSAS to conduct ADSAC courses.

-"Certified Alcohol and Drug Counselor" or "CADC" means any person who is certified through the State of Oklahoma pursuant to the provisions of the Licensed Alcohol and Drug Counselors Act.

-"Commissioner" means the Commissioner of the Oklahoma Department of Mental Health and Substance Abuse Services.

-"Conflict of interest" means a conflict between the private interests and public obligations of a certified organization, institution, or certified ADSAC Facilitator.
+"Abuse" means the causing or permitting of harm or threatened harm to the health, safety, or welfare of a participant by staff responsible for the participant's health, safety, or welfare, including, but not limited to:

+- (A) non-accidental physical injury or mental anguish; - (B) sexual abuse; - (C) sexual exploitation; - (D) use of mechanical restraints without proper authority; - (E) the intentional use of excessive or unauthorized force aimed at hurting or injuring the participant; or - (F) deprivation of food, clothing, shelter, or healthcare by staff responsible for providing these services to a participant. - "Action Code" means a numerical designation applied to ADSAC by the Oklahoma Department of Public Safety, and which will be provided by ODMHSAS to organizations and institutions conducting ADSAC, for use in completing the written verification of an individual's completion of an ADSAC. - "Administrator" means the person responsible for administering ADSAC courses within a certified institution or organization. - "ADSAC" means Alcohol and Drug Substance Abuse Course. - "ADSAC Facilitator" means an individual certified to teach both the ten (10) or the twenty-four (24) hour ADSAC courses. - "ASAM" means the American Society of Addiction Medicine. - "ASAM levels of care" means the different options for treatment as described in the current edition of the ASAM criteria that vary according to the intensity of the services offered.
+Each treatment option is a level of care. - "Assessment" means a face-to-face clinical interview evaluating an individual's need and receptivity to substance abuse treatment and his or her prognosis. - "Assessor" means an individual certified to conduct alcohol and other drug assessments related to driver's license revocations. - "Audit" means a systematic inspection of accounting records involving analyses, tests, and confirmations or the hearing or investigation by an auditor. - "Biopsychsocial Assessment" means a face-to-face clinical interview conducted by an ADSAC assessor designed to elicit historical and current information regarding the behavior and experiences of a participant, and is designed to provide sufficient information for problem formulation, intervention planning, and formulation of appropriate substance abuse-related clinical and/or educational interventions to reduce or eliminate recidivism. - "Certification" means an institution, organization, or individual approved by ODMHSAS to conduct ADSAC courses. - "Certified Alcohol and Drug Counselor" or "CADC" means any person who is certified through the State of Oklahoma pursuant to the provisions of the Licensed Alcohol and Drug Counselors Act. - "Commissioner" means the Commissioner of the Oklahoma Department of Mental Health and Substance Abuse Services. - "Conflict of interest" means a conflict between the private interests and public obligations of a certified organization, institution, or certified ADSAC Facilitator.

-"Consumer" means an individual, adult or child, who is receiving services, evaluation or treatment, from an entity operated or certified by ODMHSAS or with which ODMHSAS contracts and includes all persons referred to in OAC Title 450 Chapters 16, 17, 18, 19 and 23 as client(s) or patient(s) or resident(s) or a combination thereof.
+"Consumer" means an individual who has applied for, is receiving or has received evaluation or treatment services from a facility operated or certified by ODMHSAS or with which ODMHSAS contracts and includes all persons referred to in OAC Title 450 as client(s) or patient(s) or resident(s) or a combination thereof.